AdobeDocs/workfront-learn.en/help/workfront-home/find-your-work-in-workfront-home.md

 # Find your assigned work in [!DNL Workfront] [!UICONTROL Home]

+>[!NOTE]
+>
->[!NOTE] There are currently two Workfront Home experiences.
-If you have the <b>new Home experience</b>, view the [Remove, add, and rearrange widgets in Home](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/home/remove-add-and-rearrange-widgets.html?lang=en) tutorial.
+>There are currently two Home experiences available in Workfront.
+If you have the new Home experience, view the [Remove, add, and rearrange widgets in Home](help/workfront-home/review-work-in-my-updates-or-workfront-home.md) tutorial.

 In this video, you will learn how to: